 Your bite can be a factor in many types of pain and functional problems because of the inter-relationships of the overall musculoskeletal system.
-Through new technology, we can evaluate your bite and determine if it is a major contrdibuting factor of your condition.
+Through new technology, we can evaluate your bite and determine if it is a major contrdibuting factor to your condition.
 Dr. Ania will throughly discuss treatment options with you, which could include a referral to an orthodontist, otolaryngologist (ear, nose, and throat specialist), oral surgeon, or others.

 What is the difference between TMJ and TMD?